koaie/F20CN_CW2/pair_report.md

 verify document authenticy through the development of a simple application.
 While developing this application we will also learn how certificates and signatures work and apply this information in a practical setting.
-As the project is to be carries out in pairs we also aim to become more effective in collaboration and working as part of a team, a skill that will be crucial post university.
+As the project is to be carried out in pairs we also aim to become more effective in collaboration and working as part of a team, a skill that will be crucial post university.
 ### Objectives
 <!-- Things needed to achieve aims -->